Responsible Travel in Peru

 - Learn basic words of the local language to communicate with locals (Spanish and Quechua).

-- Respect the local culture, dress up accordingly, ask permission to take pictures.
+- Respect the local culture, dress up accordingly, and ask permission to take pictures.

 - Buy from local people.
 Bargaining is normal in local markets; however, paid what is fair.